ZoneMinder/zoneminder/docs/installationguide/redhat.rst

 Note that RHEL/CentOS 7 users should use yum instead of dnf.

-How to Build a (Custom) ZoneMinder Package
+How to Build a Your Own ZoneMinder Package
 ------------------------------------------

-If you are looking to do development or the packages in zmrepo just don't suit you, then you should follow these steps to learn how to build your own ZoneMinder RPM.
+If you are looking to do development or the available packages just don't suit you, then you can follow these steps to build your own ZoneMinder RPM.

 Background
 **********
-The following method documents how to build ZoneMinder into an RPM package, compatible with Fedora, Redhat, CentOS, and other compatible clones.
+The following method documents how to build ZoneMinder into an RPM package, for Fedora, Redhat, CentOS, and other compatible clones.
 This is exactly how the RPMS in zmrepo are built.

 The method documented below was chosen because: